andreiAlvarez/katas-codewars/README.md

 Year 3+ = 10% per year (ie. after 3 years the cars value depreciates 10% every year)

 Return your answer as a string with 2 decimal places.

+// Kata 5

+Write a function that calculate factor for a given number.
+Return empty array if null value given.

+Example: 12 = [1,2,3,4,6,12]
+Note: 0 < n <= 10000000